 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Now, Sasha is a very successful chef with her own five-star restaurants.
-She has become somewhat of a celebrity through her success, and is engaged to her emotionally distant fiancé (Daniel Dae Kim).
-She wants to open up a new restaurant in her hometown, so has moved back into the area temporarily.
+She has become somewhat of a celebrity through her success, and she is engaged to her emotionally distant fiancé (Daniel Dae Kim).
+She wants to open up a new restaurant in her hometown, so she has moved back temporarily.
 That is when she runs into Marcus, who now works as a repairman.
 The two catch up and reminisce, but tensions rise when they relive the events that led to them going their separate ways.

 The Pros & Cons

 |The Pros||The Cons|

 The Songs (-2pts)